 About the kimchi.
 Korean pickled cabbage adds a nice pop of flavor here.
 If you have some other pickled vegetables like pickled carrots, add those to the lettuce wrap too.

-4) Fire up and grill.
-Heat your grill for direct heat but not too blazing hot.
+Fire up and grill.
+Heat your grill for direct heat but don't make it too blazing hot.
 Place the belly bricks, meat side down, on the grate and sear on all sides, 2 to 3 minutes per side, including the ends.
 Grill the fatty side last.
 During the last few minutes, brush the bricks all over with the ssam jang.
 Transfer the pork to a plate.

 Serve.
 Put the rice into a serving bowl, add the seasoned rice vinegar, and stir and toss to mix evenly.
 Invite your guests to wrap the pork belly in lettuce leaves with a little rice, more ssam jang, and some kimchi (if using).

 Dave Joachim - Editor of AmazingRibs.com, David Joachim has authored, edited, or collaborated on more than 45 cookbooks, four of them on barbecue and grilling, and his Food Science column has appeared in "Fine Cooking" magazine since 2011.
 He’s a perfect match for a website dedicated to the “Science of Barbecue and Grilling.”